 To view XML and HTML files in Browser View, click the Browser tab.

 Browser View requires Microsoft's Internet Explorer 5.0 or later.
 If you wish to use Browser View for viewing XML files transformed by an XSLT stylesheet, we strongly recommend Internet Explorer 6.0 or later, which uses MSXML 3.0, an XML parser that fully supports the XSLT 1.0 standard.
 You might also wish to install MSXML 4.0.
-Please see our Download Center for more details.( Note that support for XSLT in IE 5 is not 100% compatible with the official XSLT Recommendation.
+(Note that support for XSLT in IE 5 is not 100% compatible with the official XSLT Recommendation.
 So if you encounter problems in Browser View with IE 5, you should upgrade to IE 6 or later.)
 You should also check the support for XSLT of your version of Internet Explorer.

 •Forward and Back: The common browser commands to navigate through pages that were loaded in Browser View.
 These commands are in the Browser menu.

-•Font size: Can be adjusted via the Browser menu command.
+•Font size: Can be adjusted via the Browser menu.

 •Stop, Refresh, Print: More standard browser commands, these can be found in the Browser and File menus.